 At the completion of the day, as night approached, the Shepherd David would hold his rod over the sheep at the entrance of the safe enclosure he had prepared for them and he would make every one of his sheep pass one by one under his rod.
 In this way the Shepherd David would personally examine each one of his sheep so that he might attend to any wound that they might have.

-In the battle of young David with Goliath we can begin to understand the meaning of why Messiah Ben Joseph was prophetically referred to by Jacob (Genesis 49:24) as being the Shepherd and the Rock (אבן-literally Stone) in the mysterious (prophetic) first mention of him in the Torah.
+In the battle of young David with Goliath we can begin to understand the meaning of why Messiah ben Yosef was prophetically referred to by Jacob (Genesis 49:24) as being the Shepherd and the Rock (אבן-literally Stone) in the mysterious (prophetic) first mention of him in the Torah.

 David is the Lord’s anointed.
 He is the Warrior-Shepherd (הלוחם-הרועה).
 He is the deliverer of Israel.
 He is a type of his greater ancestor the Messiah.
-In simple trust in Adonai (his God and our God) David overthrew the enemies of his people.
+In simple trust in Adonai (his God and our God) David overthrew the enemies of his (our) people.
 David slew Goliath.

 The giant Goliath is a type of man’s sin nature, the flesh (yetzer ha-ra; the evil inclination).
 The flesh is composed of the evil intellect, will, emotion, behavior and relational life of the world.
 The lord of this evil inclination and social-conditioning is the evil one.

 Satan is the prince of the air.
 He is the ruler of the volitional, cognitive and affective domains of this world.
 He is a destroyer of life.
 He is the arch enemy of Adonai Avinu and those of us who are His children (Israel).

 David is a type of the Messiah, the Warrior-Shepherd who the heavenly Father sent into the world.

-David’s life constantly demonstrates that Adonai is the G-d of Armies (Adonai Elohei Tseva’ot).
-At the first, like the Messiah, David came to Israel’s camp in humility and yet He was ridiculed and misunderstood by his brothers.
-In the same way, when the humble Messiah came into the camp of Israel, His brothers wrongly misunderstood and mocked Him.
+David’s life constantly demonstrates that Adonai is the God of Armies (Adonai Elohei Tseva’ot).
+At the first, like the Messiah, David came to Israel’s camp in humility and yet he was ridiculed and misunderstood by his brothers.
+In the same way, when the humble Messiah came into the camp of Israel, his brothers wrongly misunderstood and mocked him.

 The Shepherd who values the honor of Adonai’s Name above his own life: